Dee699/CMPG323-Overview--32593392/README.md

 ### **Branching Strategy**

-For this project, I will use a **single branch strategy** where all work is conducted on the `main` branch.
+For all projects, I will use a **single branch strategy** where all work is conducted on the `main` branch.
 The workflow will be streamlined to ensure stability while minimizing complexity.

 ### **Main Branch (`main`)**

-- The `main` branch will be the **sole branch** used for development and deployment.
+- The `main` branch will be the **sole branch** used for development and deployment of my work.

 - All code changes, feature additions, bug fixes, and updates will be made directly on the `main` branch.